KavitaGitCode/PreplaceJS/session-5-task/concepts.md

  Scope chain refers to the fact that parent scope does not have access to the variables inside its children's scope, but the children's scope does have access to the variables present in its parent scopes.

  closures do not store static values.
-Instead, they store references to the variables present inside the scope chain.
+Instead, they store references to the variables present inside the lexical scope chain.
 In this way, even if the outer function dies, the inner function, that is a closure, still has access to its parent variables.

 ## closure has scope chain